 Newport, Oregon — The tides are turning at the Oregon Coast Aquarium; guests may notice hard hats and high-visibility vests juxtaposed with the sights of our scenic estuary.
-The changing landscape is a sure sign of what’s to come: crews have broken ground on the construction of a new Children’s Nature Play Area, Outdoor Amphitheater, Great Hall, and Headwaters Feature.
+The changing landscape is a sure sign of what’s to come: crews have broken ground on the construction of a new Children’s Nature Play Area, Outdoor Amphitheater, Lobby, and Headwaters Feature.

 The construction, which is part of the first phase of the Aquarium’s multi-phase Capital Campaign for improvement, will be completed in spring 2022.

 The Children’s Nature Play Area will speak to the Aquarium’s historic origins as a former timber mill site, highlighting the connection between Oregon’s nature and timber industry.
 Children will have the opportunity to clamber over massive logs, ascend a climbing tower, and explore a slide that acts as a mock river chute, allowing them to connect kinetically with nature.
 The surrounding grounds will include seating for caregivers, providing them with a scenic view of the estuary bordering the Aquarium.

 The Outdoor Amphitheater will act as a dedicated space for educational programs and ambassador animal presentations.
 The amphitheater will feature expansive seating to accommodate large groups, ensuring all visitors have the opportunity to engage with Oregon-native species, animal caretakers, and educators.

 The lobby construction will include the renovation of the existing Aquarium lobby and coffee bar and the addition of a moon jelly exhibit.
 The bank of windows lining the southwest end of the lobby will be replaced by doors, which will streamline foot traffic and provide visitors with a view of the estuary, Children’s Nature Play Area, and Headwaters Feature.